jnthn/db-migration-declare/README.md

 their queries in SQL, perhaps using something like Badger to have those SQL queries neatly wrapped up in Raku subs and thus avoid inline SQL.

-**Warning**: The module should currently be considered an early BETA.
-For the immediate future only Postgres support is planned, although if somebody shows up with a PR for another database, it will be gladly received!
+**Warning**: The module should currently be considered as a BETA-quality minimum viable product.
+Of note, only Postgres support is currently available, migrations can only be applied in the "up" direction, and various quite kinds of database change are not yet implemented.

-## Getting Started
+## Setup

 ### Writing migrations